0xDanW/MP4-to-MP3-Converter/README.md

 # MP4-to-MP3 Converter

 A Python-based event-driven microservice architecture demo that allows clients to convert their MP4 file into MP3 file.
-Tech stack used for this project is Python, Kubernetes, Docker, AWS, RabbitMQ, MongoDB.
+Tech stack used for this project is Python, Kubernetes, Docker, AWS, RabbitMQ, MongoDB (GridFS).

 ## Steps